bretth/woven/docs/main.rst

 At the current version, Woven is under heavy development and may change radically until it gets closer to 1.0, though the core highlevel functions setupnode, deploy, and patch will not change.

-The main goals of this project are to:
+The main feature goals of this project are to:

 * allow deployment of Django projects with minimal configuration and using just a minimal setup.py file, your existing project settings.py, and a pip requirements file
 * take advantage of a proper setup.py sdist (not yet implemented).